voxpupuli/puppet-python/REFERENCE.md

 Data type: `Enum['pip', 'pip3']`

 version of pip you wish to use.
-Default: pip

 Default value: 'pip'